Bergvca/bergvca.github.io/_posts/2017-10-14-super-fast-string-matching.md

 ## Conclusion

 As we saw by visual inspection the matches created with this method are quite good, as the strings are very similar.
-The biggest advantage is the speed however.
+The biggest advantage however, is the speed.
 The method described above can be scaled to much larger datasets by using a distributed computing environment such as Apache Spark.
 This could be done by broadcasting one of the TF-IDF matrices to all workers, and parallelizing the second (in our case a copy of the TF-IDF matrix) into multiple sub-matrices.
 Multiplication can then be done (using Numpy or the sparse_dot_topn library)